-- (a) The compacting states hereby create the "Interstate Commission for Adult Offender Supervision."
+The compacting states hereby create the "Interstate Commission for Adult Offender Supervision."
 The Interstate Commission shall be a body corporate and joint agency of the compacting states.
-The Interstate Commission shall have all the responsibilities, powers and duties set forth herein, including the power to sue and be sued, and such additional powers as may be conferred upon it by subsequent action of the respective legislatures of the compacting states in accordance with the terms of this compact. - (b) The Interstate Commission shall consist of Commissioners selected and appointed by resident members of a State Council for Interstate Adult Offender Supervision for each state. - (c) In addition to the Commissioners who are the voting representatives of each state, the Interstate Commission shall include individuals who are not commissioners but who are members of interested organizations; such non-commissioner members must include a member of the national organizations of governors, legislators, state chief justices, attorneys general and crime victims.
-All non-commissioner members of the Interstate Commission shall be ex-officio (nonvoting) members.
-The Interstate Commission may provide in its by-laws for such additional, ex-officio, non-voting members as it deems necessary. - (d) Each compacting state represented at any meeting of the Interstate Commission is entitled to one vote.
+The Interstate Commission shall have all the responsibilities, powers, and duties set forth herein, including the power to sue and be sued, and such additional powers as may be conferred upon it by subsequent action of the respective legislatures of the compacting states in accordance with the terms of this compact.

+The Interstate Commission shall consist of commissioners selected and appointed by resident members of a State Council for Interstate Adult Offender Supervision for each state.

+In addition to the commissioners who are the voting representatives of each state, the Interstate Commission shall include individuals who are not commissioners but who are members of interested organizations; such noncommissioner members must include a member of the national organizations of governors, legislators, state chief justices, attorneys general, and crime victims.
+All noncommissioner members of the Intestate Commission shall be ex-officio, nonvoting members.
+The Interstate Commission may provide in its by-laws for such additional ex-officio, nonvoting members as it deems necessary.

+Each compacting state represented at any meeting of the Interstate Commission is entitled to one vote.
 A majority of the compacting states shall constitute a quorum for the transaction of business, unless a larger quorum is required by the by-laws of the Interstate Commission.
 The Interstate Commission shall meet at least once each calendar year.
-The chairperson may call additional meetings and, upon the request of 27 or more compacting states, shall call additional meetings.
-Public notice shall be given of all meetings and meetings shall be open to the public. - (e) The Interstate Commission shall establish an Executive Committee which shall include commission officers, members and others as shall be determined by the By-laws.
-The Executive Committee shall have the power to act on behalf of the Interstate Commission during periods when the Interstate Commission is not in session, with the exception of rulemaking and/or amendment to the Compact.
-The Executive Committee oversees the day-to-day activities managed by the Executive and Interstate Commission staff; administers enforcement and compliance with the provisions of the compact, its by-laws and as directed by the Interstate Commission and performs other duties as directed by Commission or set forth in the By-laws.
+The chairperson may call additional meetings and, upon the request of twenty-seven or more compacting states, shall call additional meetings.
+Public notice shall be given The Interstate Commission shall establish an Executive Committee, which shall include commission officers, members, and others as shall be determined by the by-laws.
+The Executive Committee shall have the power to act on behalf of the Interstate Commission during periods when the Interstate Commission is not in session, with the exception of rule making, amendment, or both to the compact.
+The Executive Committee oversees the day-to-day activities managed by the Executive Director and Interstate Commission staff; administers enforcement and compliance with the provisions of the compact, its by-laws and as directed by the Interstate Commission and performs other duties as directed by commission or set forth in the by-laws.
+ARTICLE IV